a-orangetree/College_Football_Scrape/README.md

 ##INTRODUCTION

-This program scrapes college football data (FBS schools only) for the past 10 years from http://www.sports-reference.com.
+This program performs a webscrape of college football data (FBS schools only) from http://www.sports-reference.com.
 Several  cuts of data are produced and then stored in an SQLite database.
 The motivation behind scraping the data to practice statistics and other analytical methods (using Python, of course).

-10 years is an arbitrary number and can be of course changed.
+The data collected is for the past 10 years.
+10 years is an arbitrary number, of course, and can be changed.
 The code does take some time to run (i.e. several hours).

 I will continue to improve the performance of the script and potentially add more data as time permits.
-Of course, as the webiste changes new information may become available or previously displayed information may disappear.
+Websites change often however, and changes will potentially create bugs and make new information available or previously displayed information unavailable.

 I am currently working on bringing in individual game statistics.